PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 11:17:41
+Last updated: 2024-04-06 11:18:14
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby